How to make raw vegan berry cheesecakes that are gluten-free, paleo and refined sugar-free.

 Homemade No-Bake Vegan Berry Cheesecakes

 Before serving, allow to thaw for 20 minutes.
-These 100% irresistible (and did I mention healthy) yummy treats are perfect for those occasions when you want something sweet to satisfy cravings, or for when visitors pop by!
+These 100% irresistible (and healthy) yummy treats are perfect for those occasions when you want something sweet to satisfy cravings, or for when visitors pop by!

-I pick up the ingredients up from my local bulk foods store to keep it plastic-free, and the fresh produce from my local organic farmer’s market.
+I collect the ingredients from my local bulk foods store to keep it plastic-free, and the fresh produce from my local organic farmer’s market.

 - 1 cup almonds